EvilMangos/claude-code-plugins-mcp/README.md

 **Parameters:**
 - `taskId` (string, required) - Unique identifier for the task
-- `signalType` (string, required) - One of the valid workflow stages
+- `signalType` (string, required) - One of the valid workflow steps

 **Returns:**
 - `{ success: true, content: { status, summary } }` when signal exists